kubernetes/enhancements/keps/sig-node/3619-supplemental-groups-policy/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

 Yes.
 It can be disabled after enabled.
-However, users should pay attention that gids of container processes in pods with `IgnoreGroupsInImage` policy would change.
+However, users should pay attention that gids of container processes in pods with `Strict` policy would change.
 It means the action might break the application in permission.
 We plan to provide a way for users to detect which pods are affected.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Just the policy `IgnoreGroupsInImage` is reenabled.
-Users should pay attention that gids of containers in pods with `IgnoreGroupsInImage` policy would change.
+Just the policy `Stcict` is reenabled.
+Users should pay attention that gids of containers in pods with `Stcict` policy would change.
 It means that the action might break the application in permission.
 We plan to provide a way for users to detect which pods are affected.

 ###### Are there any tests for feature enablement/disablement?